congruence-engine/retrieval-augmented-generation-with-circulars/README.md

 ## Outputs
 Code and instructions for reassembling the pipeline in an environment of choice:
 - rag_llamaparse.ipynb: a Jupyter notebook providing a simple way to get up and running parsing and querying small sections of parsed material from the circulars.
 Not intended for sections of text greater than c.25 pages.
 Set up for and tested in a Google Colab environment.
+- parse.py: a Python file for parsing the circulars to markdown using LlamaParse, chunking the text, creating vector embeddings and finally storing these embeddings in a vector database
+- app.py: a Python file for launching a chat application using Chainlit for querying the database of information extracted from the circulars
 - codespace_instructions.pdf: a primer describing how to configure a GitHub codespace for launching the RAG application